By Lucy Ladis By Lucy Ladis | December 12, 2023 | Food & Drink, Feature,

 It’s easy to see why Ettan’s reservation list is always at least two weeks out—the resto promotes an entirely original dining experience with a ring of mezzanine seating and a menu curated by Indian-Cal chef Srijith Gopinathan.
 Experience luxe dishes such as the Kerala fried chicken, local lamb pepper roast and familial comfort butter chicken.
 518 Bryant St., Palo Alto

 Protege is an elegant, intimate dining experience serving up new American cuisine in seven sumptuous courses.
-For a more casual experience with all the prestigious quality, grab a seat in the lounge, anchored by a modern 10-seat bar promoting house cocktails paired with ricotta dumplings or the bone-in Berkshire pork chop.
+For a more casual experience with all the prestigious quality, grab a seat in the lounge, anchored by a modern 10-seat bar promoting house cocktails paired with Spanish octopus or the Liberty Farms duck leg confit.
 250 California Ave., Palo Alto

 The owners of Flowers drew from their Italian and Greek heritages, making fresh ingredients and hospitality the heart of their restaurant—think plush chairs and pastel colors that create the perfect setting for a sumptuous Sunday brunch.
-With an extensive dinner menu boasting selections like the diver scallops, roasted bone marrow and the wagyu mini slider trio, Flowers truly offers something for everyone.
+With an extensive dinner menu boasting selections like the prawn cigars, braised baby back ribs and the lamb osso bucco, Flowers truly offers something for everyone.
 14577 Big Basin Way, Saratoga

 This Palo Alto staple is built on the Hellenic tradition of hospitality, simultaneously crafting exquisite Greek fare for all to enjoy.
 The knowledgeable kitchen utilizes the wealth of fresh produce, meats and seafood in California, crafting authentic Greek dishes that transport guests back to the old country.
 420 Emerson St., Palo Alto

 The sleek environs at ASA allow the food to take center stage, with delectable dishes such as the Argentine steak and the carbonara showcasing the Italian and Spanish influences embedded in the resto’s kitchen.
-Guests are warmly greeted by owner Andrew Welch and politely asked to limit their dining to two hours, which is completely manageable due to the restaurant’s fast-paced service.
-242 State St., Los Altos; 57 Los Gatos Saratoga Road, Los Gatos
+57 Saratoga-Los Gatos Road, Los Gatos